ashish-yadav11/dsblocks/README.md

 # Modifying blocks

+Blocks are composed of two functions, one responsible for updating what is shown on the status and one responsible for handling clicks.
 Take a look at `blocks.h` file.
-Functions defined in `util.c` might prove helpful when adding blocks.
+Functions defined in `util.c` might prove helpful when adding your own blocks.

 # Colored output and Clickability